 “That’s an estimated 33,000 manual hours saved per year, which equates to a major saving in operational costs.
 In addition, we’ve made life better for our existing staff,” continues Shaun.

-Office hours automations handle activities that had to be completed during the working day while scheduled activities could be run at evenings or weekends ready for the next working day.
-In addition, employees were able to quickly spin up an automation by sending an email to trigger on-demand activities.
+Office hours automations handle activities that had to be completed during the working day, while scheduled activities could be run at evenings or weekends ready for the next working day.
+Besides, employees could quickly spin up an automation by sending an email to trigger on-demand activities.

 “We wanted to help our people to get rid of the mundane and time-consuming tasks.
 By implementing an on-demand system, they could tell the robot what to do and be notified as soon as the task was complete,” Shaun continued.

 We wanted to help our people get rid of the mundane and time-consuming tasks.
 By implementing an on-demand system, they could tell the bot what to do and be notified as soon as the task was complete.

 By deliberately setting out to ensure the task of automation was to help remove unwanted work from its staff, the circulation team has witnessed a growing enthusiasm for RPA.
 Shaun tells the story of a staff member who preferred to work through the night and was very resistant to change.

 He says: “She doesn't like change due to the stresses it places on her.
 But in terms of the robot, she was the first person to actually say ‘You know what?
 This is really good.’
 She named it ‘Bernie’ and now says it’s her favorite employee!
 That’s really been our experience.
 Once people see what automation does, they’re really happy with it.”

 As publishing moves into the digital era, the company’s strategy is to increase its online presence, and automation is at the forefront of helping to manage its expanding subscription business.
 Following the work to support the net distribution network, the circulation team is beginning to look at how RPA can benefit the customer experience it provides.